devFF/pyprojects/Weather_API_GUI/README.md

 # Bug fixes at building source code:

-1) To fix bug with certificate for library requests:
+1) To fix requests error *"Could not find a suitable TLS CA certificate bundle"*:

 Create a **hook-requests.py** file in (venv) PyInstaller\hooks\ for the requests lib containing